tembo-io/website/blog/2023-08-31-tuning-autovacuum/index.md

 ![delay_cost_limit](delay_limit.png "delay-cost-limit")

-We have a slight reduction in average latency, but we can still see that it obviously grows over time, and clears roughly every 60 seconds.
+We have a slight reduction in average latency, but we can still see that the obviously grows in latency over time and decrease in TPS.
+It clears roughly every 60 seconds.

 ## Fine-Tuning Auto Vacuum Scale Factors